reynabxr/Amigos/README.md

    - Open Xcode > Settings > Accounts and add your Apple Account (click the + button) if it's not already there.
    - In Finder, navigate to Amigos > ios and double-click the `Amigos.xcworkspace` file to open it in Xcode.
    - In Xcode, select "Amigos" in the left sidebar.
-   - Navigate to Targets > Signing & Capabilities and set Team to your Apple ID (Personal Team).
+   - Go to Targets > Signing & Capabilities and set Team to your Apple ID (Personal Team).
    - Make sure "Automatically manage signing" is checked.

 2. **Start the development server**: In the Amigos directory, run: